Esri/large-network-analysis-tools/README.md

 ## Features
 * The SolverTools.tbx toolbox has a geoprocessing tool called "Solve Origin Destination Cost Matrix" that can be used to solve large origin destination cost matrix problems.
 You can run this tool as-is out of the box with no changes to the code.
-* The odcm.py does all the work.
+* The odcm.py script does all the work.
 You can modify this script to suit your needs, or you can use it as an example when writing your own script.

 ## Instructions